-Commingled trust funds are privately offered funds available to institutional clients that are regulated, supervised, and subject to periodic examination by a U.S. federal or state agency.
+Commingled trust funds are privately offered funds that are regulated, supervised, and subject to periodic examination by a U.S. federal or state agency and available to institutional clients.
 The trust must be maintained for the collective investment or reinvestment of assets contributed to it from U.S tax qualified employee benefit plans maintained by more than one employer or controlled group of corporations.
-The sponsor of the commingled trust funds values the funds' NAV based on the fair value of the underlying securities.
-The underlying securities of the commingled trust funds that are redeemable at the measurement date or in the near future are categorized in Level 2 of the fair value hierarchy; otherwise they are categorized in Level 3 of the fair value hierarchy.
+The sponsor of the commingled trust funds values the funds based on the fair value of the underlying securities.
+The underlying securities of the commingled trust funds held by the Qualified Plan consist mainly of long-duration fixed income instruments.
+Commingled trust funds are redeemable at NAV at the measurement date or in the near future.